Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Introduction

-The answer to question \ding{172} is evidently negative.
-In this work, we propose an end-to-end prototype generation method, which can be integrated into the whole process of semi-supervised training.
-Specifically, apart from the inherent classification head, an additional feature extraction sub-net (a.k.a, feature head) is introduced to the segmentation model.
-During the sampling process, pixel-level features from both labeled and unlabeled data are simultaneously sampled to ensure feature alignment.
+For question \ding{172}, \cite{pcr} uses a dedicated feature extractor to isolate the prototype initialization process from the semi-supervised training framework and presents a non-end-to-end workflow.
+In contrast, in this work, we propose an end-to-end prototype generation method that can be integrated into the whole process of semi-supervised training, and achieve comparable performance.
+Specifically, without utilizing the feature representations before the classification head, an additional feature extraction subnet (a.k.a, feature head) is introduced to the segmentation model (Section \ref{sec:ablation study} demonstrates the superiority of this configuration).
+During the sampling stage, pixel-level features from both labeled and unlabeled data are simultaneously sampled to ensure feature alignment.
 We employ a category-wise memory bank to store these features, facilitating the generation of class prototypes with online K-Means clustering for subsequent training.
-It is worth noting that the feature head is not pretrained.
-Thus, the sampled features solely depend on the shared encoder and the well-designed structure of this sub-net.
-Intriguingly, the proposed approach achieves a comparable performance to \cite{pcr} (76.77 vs. 77.16 on 366 split of PASCAL VOC 2012 Dataset \cite{pascal}).
-This demonstrates that the randomly selected features during training can sufficiently capture the distribution of each category, obviating the need for a dedicated feature extractor trained on the entire dataset.
+Note that the feature head is not trained before the sampling stage.
+Thus, the sampled features solely depend on the shared encoder and the well-designed structure of this subnet.
+Surprisingly, the proposed approach achieves a comparable performance with \cite{pcr} (76.77 vs. 77.16 on the 366 split of the PASCAL VOC 2012 Dataset \cite{pascal}).
+This demonstrates that the randomly selected features during training can sufficiently capture the distribution of each category, obviating the need for a separately trained feature extractor.